-- 2. Plug one end of the supplied short modular cord into the TEL LINE jack on the back of the base as in Step 1 of "On a Desk Top." - 3.
-Insert the supplied AC adapter's barrel plug into the DC IN 9V jack as in Step 3 of "On a Desk Top." - 4.
-Route the adapter and modular cords through the grooves on the bracket.

-Plug the modular cord's other end into the wall plate jack, then align the bracket's keyhole slots with the wall plate studs and slide the base downward to secure it.
+- Plug one end of the supplied short modular cord into the TEL LINE jack on the back of the base. - 3.
+Insert the supplied AC adapter's barrel plug into the DC IN 9V jack. - 4.
+Route the AC adapter's cord through one of the bracket's grooves.
+Plug the modular cord's other end into the wall plate jack, then align the base's keyhole slots with the wall plate studs and slide the base downward to secure it.